JaneliaSciComp/SongExplorer/README.md

 thereof.

-As [mentioned earlier](#quantifying-accuracy), the `Accuracy` button creates a "predictions/" folder in the Log Folder containing CSV files itemizing whether the sounds in the validation set were correctly or incorrectly classified.
+As [mentioned earlier](#quantifying-accuracy), the `Accuracy` button creates a "predictions/" folder in the `Logs Folder` containing CSV files itemizing whether the sounds in the validation set were correctly or incorrectly classified.
-Each CSV file corresponds to a sub-folder within the ground-truth folder.
+Each CSV file corresponds to a sub-folder within the `Ground Truth` folder.
 The file format is similar to SongExplorer's other CSV files, with the difference being that the penultimate column is the prediction and the final one the annotation.
-To use these predictions, copy these CSV files into their corresponding ground-truth sub-folders.
+To use these predictions, copy these CSV files into their corresponding `Ground Truth` sub-folders.

     $ tail -n 10 trained-classifier1/predictions/round1-mistakes.csv
     PS_20130625111709_ch3.wav,377778,377778,correct,mel-pulse,mel-pulse